Till the Next Goodbye: Recording and release

 Recording continued at Jagger's home in Newbury with the use of the Rolling Stones Mobile Studio and finished at Island Recording Studios in London.
 Jagger, Richards and Mick Taylor each perform acoustic guitar for the piece.
-Taylor also contributes electric slide guitar to the recording.
+Richards also contributes electric slide guitar to the recording.
 Nicky Hopkins performs the song's piano.
 Bill Wyman performs bass while Charlie Watts performs drums.

 An overlooked song from the Stones canon of work, "Till the Next Goodbye" has never been performed live by the Stones and was not included on any compilation albums until the release of the Heartbreak EP in early 2021.

 The song was rehearsed on 11 February 2014 in Paris, in preparation for the Rolling Stones 14 On Fire Asia Pacific Tour, which started in Abu Dhabi on 21 February 2014.
 In attendance was special guest Mick Taylor.

 Critical reception

 In his review of the song, Bill Janovitz says, "In the mid-'70s, a 42nd Street movie theater would have been a place of questionable repute and not a very romantic rendezvous.
 The lyric is unexpectedly complex; the point of view, Jagger as narrator, speaks to the mistress apologetically and with a guilty conscience...
 In one line on the bridge, Jagger manages to convey empathy, culpability, and frustration: 'I can't go on like this/Can you?
 Can you?'
 On paper it seems clear, the narrator is asking out of the relationship (paraphrasing): 'I can't do this, can you?'
 But the way Jagger sings it, it sounds like he's asking, 'You can't do this anymore, can you?'
 He's conveying a different meaning altogether, almost as if he is playing both parts in one line."

 In a period review, Rolling Stone's Jon Landau considered the song "almost poignant", noting how it "conveys [Jagger's] desperation by simply saying, 'I can't go on like this,' while the band smolders beneath him."
 This view was shared by Ernie Santosuosso, who wrote for The Boston Globe that the track was "one of the rare ballads", which cast Jagger "as a romantic"; Santosuosso also noted how the lyrics rest "upon a comfortable cushion of acoustic guitars and Nicky Hopkins's piano."
 Bill Provick of The Ottawa Citizen considered "Till The Next Goodbye" to be one of the album's two best tracks, noting how its acoustic number was "captivating with a charming blend of guitar, piano and percussion, plus Jagger's evocative vocals."
 Jack Lloyd of Knight Newspapers considered the track to be a "first-rate example of what the Stones can do when they are in top form."